Forensics Tools in Kali Linux

 Foremost

 Deleted files which might help solve a digital incident?
 No problem, Foremost is an easy to use open source package that can carve data out of formatted disks.
-The filename itself might not be recovered but the data it holds can be carved out.
+You might not recover the filename itself, but you can carve out the data it holds.

 Galleta

-When following a trail of cookies, this tool will parse them into a format that can be exported into a spreadsheet program.
+When you follow a trail of cookies, this tool will parse them into a format that you can export into a spreadsheet program.

-Understanding cookies can be a tough nut to crack, especially if the cookies might be evidence in a cyber-crime that was committed, this program can lend a hand by giving investigators the capability to structure the data in a better form and letting them run it through an analysis software, most of which usually require the data to be in some form of a spreadsheet.
+Understanding cookies can be a tough nut to crack, especially if investigators suspect the cookies might serve as evidence in a committed cyber-crime.
+This program can lend a hand by enabling investigators to structure the data in a better form and allowing them to run it through analysis software, most of which usually require the data to be in some form of a spreadsheet.

 Hashdeep

 This program is a must when dealing with hashes.
-Its defaults are focused on MD5 and SHA-256.
-It can be existing files that have moved in a set or new files placed in a set, missing files or matched files, Hashdeep can work with all these conditions and give reports that can be scrutinized, it is very helpful for performing audits.
+Hashdeep focuses its defaults on MD5 and SHA-256.
+It can process existing files that have moved in a set or new files placed in a set, missing files, or matched files; Hashdeep can work with all these conditions and generate reports that users can scrutinize, and it is very helpful for performing audits.

 One of its biggest strengths is performing recursive hash computations with multiple algorithms, which is integral when the time is of the essence.